Academic Information and Policies

 Students in good and regular standing may request to concurrently enroll in a Whitman College class through a reciprocal program in which tuition is paid at Walla Walla University while the student registers at Whitman College.
 Some restrictions apply; the program is intended for students who wish to take a course that is not available at Walla Walla University.
 The application process should be initiated through the office of the Associate Vice President for Academic Administration at least three weeks before the beginning of the term in which concurrent enrollment is desired.

 ADMISSION TO UPPER-DIVISION STATUS.
-A student may register for upper-division courses provided that he/she has completed 45 quarter hours of university course work; the general studies mathematics requirement; ENGL 121 and 122 or HONR 141 and 142; and has completed or is concurrently enrolled in either ENGL 223, HONR 243, or ENGR 222.
+A student may register for upper-division courses provided that he/she has completed 45 quarter hours of university course work, the general studies mathematics requirement, ENGL 121 and 122 or ENGL 141 and 142, and has completed or is concurrently enrolled in either ENGL 223 or HONR 243.

 SENIOR REGISTRATION FOR GRADUATE COURSES.
 Seniors who wish to take graduate (500-level) courses must submit a petition, a copy of a degree audit or a copy of their approved senior outline, and a current transcript to the Graduate Standards Committee for evaluation.
 Approval to register is based upon the student's background for the course in question and a minimum of 2.75 cumulative GPA.
 Academic Standards Committee must approve the petition to have the course apply to the undergraduate program.
 Courses so taken will be marked on the transcript as applying to the undergraduate degree.
 Seniors wishing to take credit to be applied toward a future graduate program should consult the Graduate Bulletin.